 It is also important to let more sun to reach your lawn so if possible cut back branches of surrounding trees and bushes.

-Use a slow-release fertilizer that provides constant nourishing over the long period.
-If you don’t see a good response to your autumn lawn maintenance then you might have acted a bit too late, the soil is already too cold or the pH level is not optimal. pH testing kits can be sourced from your local garden centre or hardware store or even from online.
+Use a slow-release fertilizer that provides constant nourishing over a long period.
+If you don’t see a good response to your autumn lawn maintenance then you might have acted a bit too late, the soil is already too cold or the pH level is not optimal. pH testing kits can be sourced from your local garden center or hardware store or even online.

 Watering is also essential during winter but moderation is the key, as fungal diseases spread very easily this time of the year, so just make sure you only water your turf when it really needs it and early morning is the best time to do it on cold days.